A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

-$\mathcal{L}$ permits one to define the electron equivalent energy in units of keV$_{ee}$ for NR, as $\mathcal{L} \times (E$ in keV$_{nr}$), a best average reconstruction of the (combined-)$E$ of recoiling nuclei.
+Equation~\ref{eqn:9} can be used to define the ``quenching," $\mathcal{L}$: interpreted as the fraction of total NR energy shared with the electron cloud to produce ions and excitons. $\mathcal{L}$ permits one to define the electron equivalent energy in units of keV$_{ee}$ for NR, as $\mathcal{L} \times (E$ in keV$_{nr}$), a best average reconstruction of the (combined-)$E$ of recoiling nuclei.
 This $\mathcal{L}$ should be applicable to neutron calibrations, WIMPs, and CE$\nu$NS, such as from $^8$B nuclear fusion~\cite{Aprile_2021_8B}.

-The next equation combines $N_{ex}/N_i$ with recombination probability, as their effects are degenerate.
-While~the previous equation set total quanta, this one determines division into the individual yields (charge or light) in an anti-correlated fashion, reducing $r$ with higher $\mathcal{E}$, as the exponent for the drift field is negative.
+While the previous equation set total quanta, the next equation determines the field- and density-dependent division into individual yields (charge or light) in an anti-correlated fashion, reducing $r$ with higher field:

 The reference density $\rho_0 \equiv 2.90$~g/cm$^3$.
+(The 2.89 value earlier was a very specific example, using LUX; the differences in yields are negligible.)
 The exponent $\upsilon$ for the density dependence is hypothetical.
 It is not well measured at densities significantly deviating from $\rho_0$~\cite{Dahl:2009nta}.

-We utilize Equation~(12) to produce a $Q_y'$ equation:
+We utilize Equation~\ref{eqn:11} to produce a $Q_y'$ equation:

-Energy deposited is again $E$ (in keV), while epsilon ($\epsilon$), also an energy, is the reshaping parameter for the $E$ dependence.
-Higher or lower $\varsigma$ lowers or raises the $Q_y'$ level respectively, providing the (E-)field dependence. $\epsilon$ can be thought of as the characteristic $E$ where the $Q_y'$ changes in its behavior from $\sim$constant at $O$(1~keV) to falling at $O$(10~keV).
+Energy deposited is again $E$ (in keV), and $\epsilon$ is the reshaping parameter for the $E$ dependence.
+Higher or lower $\varsigma$ lowers or raises the $Q_y'$ level respectively, providing the field-dependent shape of $Q_y'(E)$. $\epsilon$ can be thought of as the characteristic $E$ where the $Q_y'$ changes in its behavior from $\sim$constant at $O$(1~keV) to falling at $O$(10~keV).
 (Note $\varsigma$ has adaptable units of keV$^{1-p}$.)

 $\zeta$ and $\eta$ are the two sigmoid parameters that control the $Q_y'$ roll-off at sub-keV energies.
-They permit a better match to not only the most recent calibrations~\cite{lenardo2019measurement,bib:LUX}, but also NEST versions pre-2.0, and other past models.
-Lindhard (Eqn.~8 of \cite{instruments5010013}) combined with Thomas-Imel recombination (Eqn.~16 in Section III D) has a roll-off, but less steep than data, or NESTv2.2+~\cite{Szydagis_2013,Sorensen_2011}. $\eta$ controls steepness, while $\zeta$ represents a characteristic scale for NR removing 1$e^-$~\cite{instruments5010013,Sorensen_2015}.
+They permit a better match to not only the most recent calibrations~\cite{lenardo2019measurement,bib:LUX}, but also to NEST versions pre-2.0, and other past models.
+Combining Thomas-Imel recombination with Lindhard (Eqn.~8 of \cite{instruments5010013}) produces a roll-off in $Q_y'$ which is less steep than observed in data.
+Here, $\eta$ controls steepness, allowing for an improved modeling of low-energy NR~\cite{Szydagis_2013,Sorensen_2011}, while $\zeta$ represents a characteristic scale for NR to ionize one $e^-$~\cite{instruments5010013,Sorensen_2015}.
 At high $E$, $p=0.5$ reproduces $Q_y' \propto 1/\sqrt{E}$ (Figure~\ref{Fig3}, bottom row).